 - Is this a realistic goal with my type of lung cancer?

-- You will work with your lung cancer care team to decide if the goal of treatment should be curing your lung cancer, controlling your lung cancer or being comfortable.
+You will work with your lung cancer care team to decide if the goal of treatment should be curing your lung cancer, controlling your lung cancer or being comfortable.

 It is easy to spend a lot of time thinking about the "what ifs."
 Many doctors and nurses recommend not getting too hung up on your lung cancer prognosis.
 It is better to conserve your energy and focus on your treatment by taking one day at a time.